 How to fix an error in a third-party keyboard app

-If you’re using a third-party keyboard app, such as SwiftKey or Gboard, a bug in that keyboard app may have caused it to crash.
-To fix this, restart the iPad, which will force the keyboard to reboot and may temporarily fix the problem that caused it to fail.
+If you’re using a third-party keyboard app, such as SwiftKey or Gboard, a bug in that app may have caused its crash.
+To fix this, restart the iPad, forcing the keyboard to reboot and solve the problem.

 - Open the Settings app on your iPad and go to the General section.

 - Then, in the Keyboards menu, tap on the Edit button in the upper right corner of the screen.

 - Tap the red icon with a minus to delete the third-party keyboard you want to disable.

 - After tapping the red icon with the minus sign, select Uninstall.